madhurichinthala17/Validating-articles-using-playwright/README.md

 # validating-articles-using-PLAYWRIGHT
 * The project validates articles in https://news.ycombinator.com/newest website are sorted from newest to oldest
 * To run it you can use following command : npx playwright test ./tests/check.spec.js
+* You can download the files from master branch